cassidoo/talks/speaker-rider.md

 - I guarantee that everything I do is rated "PG" with no swearing or inappropriate/explicit remarks.
 - I typically use [Deckset](https://www.deckset.com/) if I am using slides.
 I regularly post my slides here in this repo, if the talk isn't majority live-coding.
 I can provide a generated PDF of my slides or Markdown.

+### Childcare

+- Some level of childcare is super appreciated (whether it is that it's provided by the event, or an extra ticket/accommodations for a partner or caretaker).
+- If that's not possible, a quiet room of some kind for sleeping kiddos would be great, and/or kid-friendly spaces!

 ### Virtual events

 - I personally prefer live talks rather than pre-recording videos.
 Pre-recording involves a lot of editing time because of the nature of the medium.
 If you highly prefer pre-recording, please consider the time commitment with speaker honorariums, or have an editor on your team who can do those edits.